FUTDRAGON/NeonSpace/.augment/rules/project-structure.md

 ## Readability

 -   Use newline separation between logical code blocks for readability (DX)
--   Prefer descriptive variable and property names; avoid abstract names like `c` or `v`.
+-   Prefer descriptive variable and property names; avoid abstract names like `c` or `v`

+## Comments & Documentation

+-   Use descriptive comment headers that explain purpose, not just what (e.g., `# TypeScript Status Labels` not `# TypeScript`)
+-   Add comments before logical sections to create visual breaks and aid scanning
+-   Keep comments concise but meaningful - optimize for quick understanding
+-   Use consistent comment style across files for pattern recognition

+## Cognitive Load Optimization

+-   Minimize cognitive overload with clear visual grouping
+-   Use descriptive headers that explain the purpose of each section
+-   Avoid scattered, repetitive operations - consolidate when possible
+-   Structure code with logical flow that's easy to scan and understand

 ## State Management (Zustand)